Use Tax for Individuals (including Estates and Trusts)

-Personal income tax returns.
-If you are filing Form IT-201, Resident Income Tax Return, Form IT-203, Nonresident and Part-Year Resident Income Tax Return, or Form IT-205, Fiduciary Income Tax Return, your sales or use tax is due on the due date of your income tax return.
+Income tax returns: If you are filing Form IT-201, Resident Income Tax Return, Form IT-203, Nonresident and Part-Year Resident Income Tax Return, or Form IT-205, Fiduciary Income Tax Return, your sales or use tax is due on the due date of your income tax return.

-If you request an automatic extension of time to file your New York State personal income tax return, you should pay your sales or use tax (as well as the personal income tax you may owe) by using one of these forms:
+If you request an automatic extension of time to file your New York State income tax return, you should pay any sales or use tax due (as well as the income tax you may owe) with your extension request.
+You can submit your extension request online, by e-file, or by using one of these forms:

 You must file your extension application on or before the due date for filing your income tax return (generally April 15 or the first business day after April 15).

-Sales tax forms.
-If you are not filing a New York State personal income tax return or fiduciary income tax return, or you elect not to pay your use tax with your personal or fiduciary income tax return, pay your use tax with:
+Sales tax forms: If you are not filing a New York State income tax return, or you elect not to pay your use tax with your income tax return, pay your use tax with:

-Failure to pay tax you owe by the due date may result in the imposition of penalties and interest, or both.
-You can use the online Penalty and Interest Calculator to determine the amount of penalty and interest due.
+Failure to pay tax you owe by the due date may result in the imposition of interest, penalties, or both.
+To determine the amount of penalty and interest due, you can use the online Penalty and Interest Calculator.

 The Tax Department conducts both routine and special audits to promote and ensure compliance.
 In addition, the U. S. Customs Service provides the Tax Department with information from customs declarations filed by New York State residents returning from overseas travel.
 The Tax Department also obtains information on sales to New York State residents under information exchange agreements with other states.